Aquabord Solves a Lot of Watercolor Problems

 • The colors remain vibrant and finished paintings may be framed without glass.
 How wonderful is that!

-• The same flat panel may be cradled (attached) to the front of a 7/8", 1 1/2", or 2" frame.
+Cradled panels are attached to a 7/8", 1 1/2", or 2" frame.

-Our Paintings Shine with Brilliant Color
+Your Paintings Will Shine with Brilliant Color

 My favorite thing about painting on Aquabord is the beautiful colors.

-The light reflects off the clay surface and shines up through the watercolors to create bold, lively colors.
+The light reflects off the white clay surface and shines up through the watercolors to create bold, lively colors.

 Watercolors on paper sink into the paper and lose their brilliance.
 You get beautiful colors by painting on these wonderful panels.